 Nevertheless, the number values in the id field are not so good.
-It would be better if the naming would be something like p_1 , p_2 You can create a new column for the systematic_plots_clip layer:
+It would be better if the naming would be something like p_1, p_2....
+You can create a new column for the systematic_plots_clip layer:

+- 1. Go to the Attribute table for systematic_plots_clip.

+- 2. Enable the dit mode.

+- 3. Open the Field calculator:

+- 1. Check Create a new field

+- 2. Enter Plot_id as Output field name

-- Go to the Attribute table for systematic_plots_clip. - Enable the edit mode. - Open the Field calculator and name the new column Plot_id. - Set the Output field type to :kbd:'Text (string). - In the Expression field, write, copy or construct this formula concat('P', \$rownum).
+- 3. Set the Output field type to Text (string).

+- 4. In the Expression field, write, copy or construct this formula concat ('P', @rownum).
 Remember that you can also double click on the elements inside the Function list.
-The concat function can be found under String and the \$rownum parameter can be found under Record. - Click OK. - Disable the edit mode and save your changes.
+The concat function can be found under String and @rownum is under the Variables and values group.

+- 4. Kliknout OK.

+- 5. Disable the edit mode and save your changes.